-A charged student found responsible for violations shall be subject to sanctions commensurate with the offense.
+A charged student-or student organization found responsible for violations shall be subject to sanctions commensurate with the offense.
 Consideration may be given to aggravating and mitigating circumstances, and prior conduct record.
-The Hearing Administrator/Student Conduct Committee will recommend sanctions to the Dean of Students.
-Final determination of sanctions is made by the Dean of Students.
-Recommended sanctions may be adopted, modified or rejected.
+The Hearing Officers Administrator/Student Conduct Committee will recommend sanctions to the Associate Dean/Director of OSRRDean of Students. -Final determination of sanctions is made by the Dean of Students Associate Dean. - Recommended sanctions may be adopted, modified or rejected.
 Where the Student Conduct Committee or Hearing Administrator's recommended sanctions are not adopted by the Dean of Students, the Dean of Students shall provide the charged student and complainant/victim with the reasons for not adopting the recommendations in writing.
+If final sanctions, as determined by the Associate Dean, differ from the recommended sanctions of the Hearing Officer/Conduct-Committee, then the rationale for the sanction will be stated in the charged student's decisionletter.
+A sanction of expulsion must be reviewed and approved by the Dean of Students.
 One or more of the following sanctions may be imposed for any single violation.